yannick-bourenane/IH-project2-Ezdev/README.md

 # IH-project2-Ezdev

-Ironhack project developped in 1 week.
+Ironhack project developped in 1 week, working in collaboration.

 Concept : Put in relation students who wants to learn web languages  and teachers who already mastered it